FundingCircle/swift-style-guide/README.md

        it("returns object with array of children") { /* ... */ }

-       context("and first child is returned successfully") { let expectedName = "Child"
+       context("when first child is returned successfully") { let expectedName = "Child"

 	   it("contains the correct values") {